 And federal rules do not guarantee access to Medigap plans for people who are under 65 and enrolled in Medicare due to a disability.
 The majority of the states that have rules ensuring at least some access to private Medigap plans for enrollees who are under the age of 65, but South Carolina is not among them.

-Instead of requiring private insurers to offer Medigap plans to people under 65, South Carolina has maintained its high-risk pool and offers two guaranteed-issue Medigap plans (Plan A and Plan C) through the high-risk pool, for Medicare beneficiaries who are under age 65.
-The South Carolina Health Insurance Pool (SCHIP) allows these enrollees to purchase Medigap coverage when they would otherwise be unable to do so, but at a very high cost: In 2019, Plan A is $940.05 per month, and Plan C is $1,194.83 per month (note that although Blue Cross Blue Shield of South Carolina is the administrator for SCHIP, these are not BCBSSC plans; SCHIP is providing the coverage, and only using BCBSSC to administer the policies).
+Instead of requiring private insurers to offer Medigap plans to people under 65, South Carolina has maintained its high-risk pool and offers three guaranteed-issue Medigap plans through the high-risk pool, for Medicare beneficiaries who are under age 65.
+The high-risk pool offers Plan A, Plan C, and Plan D; note that under federal rules, Plan C is only available to people who became eligible for Medicare prior to 2020.
+The South Carolina Health Insurance Pool (SCHIP) allows these enrollees to purchase Medigap coverage when they would otherwise be unable to do so, but at a very high cost: In 2020, Plan A is $940.05 per month, Plan C (only available to beneficiaries who became eligible for Medicare prior to 2020) is $1,194.83 per month, and Plan D is $1,060.45 per month.
+Although Blue Cross Blue Shield of South Carolina is the administrator for SCHIP, these are not BCBSSC plans; SCHIP is providing the coverage, and only using BCBSSC to administer the policies.

 For perspective, the average private Medigap plan in South Carolina had a premium of about $135/month in 2018, according to a Business Insider analysis.
 In states that have enacted laws requiring private Medigap insurers to offer plans to people under the age of 65, the prices are typically higher, if the state allows it.
-But it’s common to see premiums that are maybe $50-$100/month more expensive, whereas the high-risk pool Medigap premiums in South Carolina are several times more expensive than the average private Medigap plan sold in the state.
+But the high-risk pool Medigap premiums in South Carolina are several times more expensive than the average private Medigap plan sold in the state.
 Several other states — Alaska, Iowa, Nebraska, New Mexico, North Dakota, Washington, and Wyoming — have maintained their high-risk pools to provide coverage to people with Medicare who are unable to obtain private Medigap plans, although pricing on high-risk pool supplemental coverage varies considerably across those states.

 People enrolled in SCHIP Medigap plans prior to turning 65 are granted the normal six-month guaranteed-issue open enrollment period for Medigap when they turn 65, and can switch to a much lower-priced plan at that point, selecting from among all of the available Medigap options in the state.